jku-isse/ecco/README.md

 *This information might be outdated!*

 Eclipse does not support Gradle by default.
 There is a Gradle plugin for Eclipse, but I do not recommend it!
-Instead follow these steps:
+Instead, follow these steps:

 Create Eclipse projects from Gradle projects: `gradle eclipse`.
 This creates the `.project` and `.classpath` files Eclipse needs for every project.